CodingNomads/articles/movie-tweets/movie-analysis-markdown/MovieAnalysisDraft.md

-If you want to see it starting from 1990:
+If you want to see it starting from 1990 the slicing method is quite straight forward:

 ```python